 Cover image for What is an Owner's Representative in Construction, and How Can They Help Me?

-Construction projects (major home renovations, Airbnb upgrades, or ground-up builds) bring overwhelming complexity for anyone outside the industry.
+Construction projects like major home renovations, or ground-up builds bring a lot of complexity for anyone outside the industry.
 You'll face countless decisions about budgets, schedules, contractors, permits, and quality standards.

 One wrong choice can cost thousands of dollars or months of delays.
 That's where an Owner's Representative (OR) comes in.